adhithiyan110/EchoWalk/README.md

 # EchoWalk

-## this repo has fusion file for open lab
+## this repo has fusion file for EchoWalk